 by Janice Fisher

-Before Robert DiTomasso, PhD, ABPP, professor and chairman, Department of Psychology, came to PCOM about 20 years ago, he taught in a family medicine residency in a University of Pennsylvania affiliated program.
+Before Robert DiTomasso, PhD, ABPP, professor and chairman, School of Professional and Applied Psychology, came to PCOM about 20 years ago, he taught in a family medicine residency in a University of Pennsylvania affiliated program.
 Part of his job was to observe encounters between doctors and patients.
 “I watched the residents and coached them about how to be more empathetic, how to paraphrase, how to be supportive and accept patients ‘where they are,’ ” he recalls.
 “The doctors who came to discuss their cases with me might be angry or frustrated with a patient; you can’t help patients that way.
 If you’re not present in the moment with patients and don’t convey a true sense of understanding to them, they feel less satisfied and less connected to you and may not have as good an outcome as they might otherwise.”

 The lessons learned about empathy resonate for Dr. DiTomasso today in his teaching and mentoring at PCOM.